 Cryptocurrency crash.
 Prior to 2018 cryptocurrencies like Bitcoin or Ethereum had seen very large run ups in prices and a lot of volatility but had not experienced any significant crash.
 The beginning of 2018 was the first major crash in cryptocurrencies.
 The price of bitcoin fell by about 65% from the beginning of January to February 2018.
 To analyze if the experience of the crash significantly changed trading behavior of retail investors, in Table 10 we now repeat our analysis from Table 5, using only investors who are active in both stocks and cryptocurrencies, and who traded in the seven days prior to ensure that these are investors who actively engage with their portfolios.
 In addition, we now include an interaction term of log contemporaneous returns with a dummy for the pre-2018 period and the period post February 2018.
-Panel A records the changes in the total portfolio shares and confirms as previously found that for cryptocurrencies, investors follow a momentum strategy pre-2018, i.e. the coefficient on log returns is positive and very significant.
-Post-2018, this momentum strategy is slightly muted for cryptocurrencies, since the coefficient on log returns × the after crash dummy is negative and significant.
-When adding the coefficient on the interaction term to the direct effect, the overall effect is reduced by about 15%.
-However, overall investors are still following a momentum strategy even after 2018.
-7 This interpretation is confirmed in Panel B of Table 10 where we look at the active share before and after the 2018-crash.
-Again we see that investors are re-balancing more actively after the 2018 crash in cryptocurrencies, but the overall effect does not undo the momentum strategy.
-In comparison, trading in stocks does not show any changes before and after 2018, which should not be surprising since the crash was localized in cryptocurrencies and stock markets were not significantly impacted.
+Panel A records the changes in the total portfolio shares and confirms as previously found that for cryptocurrencies, investors follow a momentum strategy pre-2018, i.e., the coefficient on log returns is positive and very significant.
+Post-2018 investors are still following a momentum strategy even after they have seen that prices of cryptocurrencies can go down.
+8 This interpretation is confirmed in Panel B of Table 10 where we look at the active share before and after the 2018-crash.
+Again we see that investors' strategies don't change much after the crash.
+Trading in stocks does not show many changes before and after 2018, which should not be surprising since the crash was localized in cryptocurrencies and stock markets were not significantly impacted.

-In Appendix Table A6 we also analyze if certain subgroups of traders were more likely to change their momentum strategy in crypto-trading after the experience of the crash.
+In Appendix Table A9 we also analyze if certain subgroups of traders were more likely to change their momentum strategy in crypto-trading after the experience of the crash.
 For this purpose we interact the post crash x log return term with the same individual characteristics as before.
 However, we do not find that there are any subgroups of traders that show significantly larger sensitivity to the crash.
 The one significant exception are Guru traders, who became even more momentum traders after 2018.
 However, this change could be a reflection of their own preferences, or of a trading strategy that is aimed at drawing in retail investors to follow them.
 In sum, we find that the 2018 crash in crypto-prices did not materially change the trading behavior of retail investors.
 While there is slightly more re-balancing after price changes post-2018, overall retail investors stayed strongly momentum traders in cryptocurrencies.